rinatkalimullin/portfolio/README.md

-# Home assignment
+# Home assignment | Introduction to IT course
-# Name: Rinat Kalimullin
-# Student ID: U2210099